 What is an aptitude test in recruitment?

 An aptitude test is an assessment that is designed to evaluates a person's potential to excel in a specific task by assessing their natural abilities and skills rather than their acquired knowledge.
 Online aptitude tests are mainly used by organizations in their hiring process and these tests are also helpful for L&D programs.
-There are different types of aptitude tests available in the market, such as English aptitude test, psychometric assessment, reasoning aptitude test, technical aptitude test and mental ability test.
+There are different types of aptitude tests available in the market, such as English aptitude test, reasoning aptitude test, technical aptitude test and mental ability test.
 Apart from hiring, aptitude testing is also used for competitive and entrance examinations.
 Our free sample aptitude test questions with answers provide the best idea of the types of questions that an employment aptitude test contains.

 Know more about our aptitude offerings